cewing/codefellows_f2_python/f2_schedule_from_uw_course.rst

   - Tab completion
   - '?' help system

+* Git
+  - How to create a new repository, TTW and command-line
+  - python .gitignore

 * Python spelling of things you know from foundations 1
   - basic data types (string, numerics, list)
     * do we do dict (mapping/object)?